When was the last time you felt truly loved?

 So what’s your job now?

 To truly feel Allah’s love in your life, take a few minutes to reflect.
-Think about the care you were given as a child.
-You didn’t ask for it, it just came when you were born.
-And think about your family and your friends.
-Think of the health God gave you in your body.
-Think of the opportunities you were given in your life.
-Then look at the world around you the beauty of nature.
+Think about how your parents cared for you as a child.
+You didn’t ask for it; it just came when you were born.
+At the health and opportunities, you got.
+Then have a quick look at the world around you, the beauty of nature.
 It didn’t have to be this way.
 The world could have been bland and ugly.

 “Allah Almighty will stretch out His hand during the night, turning towards the one who did wrong during the day, and stretch out His hand during the day, turning towards the one who did wrong during the night, until the day the sun rises from the place it set.”
 [Muslim]